manifold-lang/manifold-frontend/README.md

 If a variable or property is annotated as `@static` then we guarantee that its value is known at compile-time.
 Its value is additionally available at run-time.

-If a variable or property is annotated as `@dyanmic` then we guarantee that its value is *not* known at compile-time but is known at run-time.
+If a variable or property is annotated as `@dynamic` then we guarantee that its value is *not* known at compile-time but is known at run-time.

 ## Tuples

 A tuple is an ordered set of values that can be passed around as one logical entity.
-Tuples are the glue that allow us to build domain objects -- like numbers, genomes, and time machines -- out of `manifold.Boolean`s and other primitive types.
+Tuples are the glue that allow us to build domain objects -- like numbers, genomes, and time machines -- out of `Manifold.Boolean`s and other primitive types.

 For example, suppose you are describing the input to some hardware for a time